-The Convener of Social Work is also the Council's representative on the Board of NHS Greater Glasgow and Clyde and receives remuneration from the National Health Service (NHS) for that position.
-This position was held by Councillor M O'Donnell at 31 March 2017.
+The Council has a representative on the Board of NHS Greater Glasgow and Clyde and receives remuneration from the National Health Service (NHS) for that position.
+This position was held by Councillor Mechan at 31 March 2018.

-Excluding the Leader of the Council and the Provost, the additional remuneration paid to these Senior Councillors in 2016/17 totalled £204,518 (2015/16 £228,065).
+Excluding the Leader of the Council and the Provost, the additional remuneration paid to these Senior Councillors in 2017/18 totalled £183,839 (2016/17 £227,543 restated).

-The Regulations also permit the Council to pay contributions or other payments as required to the Local Government Pension Scheme in respect of those Councillors who elect to become Councillor members of the pension scheme.
+The Regulations also permit the Council to pay contributions or other payments as required to the Local Government Pension Scheme in respect of those Councillors who elect to become Councillor Members of the pension scheme.